junaid10144/DotNet/WebApiCachingWithRedis/readme.md

-# .NET 6 Web API with Redis and PostgreSQL
+# .NET 6 Web API with Redis as a Cache and PostgreSQL

 This project is a .NET 6 Web API application that uses Redis for caching and PostgreSQL as the relational database.